matthiasn/talk-transcripts/Hickey_Rich/DesignInPractice.md

 The other thing I want to talk about here just briefly is: look at how this is reflective.
 You are thinking about your thinking.
 This is super important.
 Being aware of what you are thinking about helps you think.
-It also helps agenda-ize your background thinking so that is where it becomes reflective.
+It also helps agenda-ize your background thinking.
+So that is where it becomes reflective.
 So we will call this reflective inquiry.

 [Time 0:16:42]